dmjohnsson23/Ordain/README.md

 That's where Ordain comes in.
 This plugin-based system is designed to allow you to define your schema once, and various plugins can perform code generation to build the nessesary bits in whatever language or library you choose.

+The project currently exists as a rough draft of a basic specification, and a partially-implemented parser for the syntax.

 ## Some terminology

 * Ordination: A schema written in Ordain format